The beginning of a life-long journey with a learning community, grounded in faith, working to bring Hope to the world.

 Phase one of the applications for the Hope Forward program will include an essay response to the prompt below and a letter of recommendation.
 Applications can be submitted between now and February 1, 2022.

-Students entering college in Fall 2022 with the following criteria are invited to apply for the Hope Forward Program:
+First-time college students entering in Fall 2022 with the following criteria are invited to apply for the Hope Forward Program:

-- Out of Region: students who are living or attending school outside of MI, IL, IN, OH and WI
+- Out of Region: students with a permanent address or who are attending school outside of MI, IL, IN, OH and WI

 - GPA of 3.0 or higher